-In a somewhat related example, players have been taking matters into their own hands by engaging in real money transactions where in-game items and coin are sold for real life cash.
+In a somewhat related example, players have been taking matters into their own hands by engaging in real money transactions where in-game items and coins are sold for real-life cash.
 Combined with the phenomenon of voice chat, we now have two examples of players altering the character of gameplay within online games and doing so completely without the approval of the game designers.
 While in-game player populism is commendable, are attempts by players to intrude the real world into virtual worlds good for MMORPGs?
 Are players trying to break out of virtual worlds in much the same way Truman Burbank in the film “The Truman Show” (1998) eventually tried to break out of his artificial small town and ultimately hit a barrier?
-The answer could be that these new breed of gamers have no interest in role-playing and are instead electing to be themselves, much like the current trend of reality television.
+The answer could be that this new breed of gamers has no interest in role-playing and is instead electing to be themselves, much like the current trend of reality television.

 Others complain about the fact that voice chat users seem to abandon text communication and associate primarily with other voice chat users thus alienating fellow guild members who rely on text.
 Text users often get left behind to die in a dungeon because they had no idea what the group was discussing.
 Many guilds now require prospective applicants to use either Teamspeak or Ventrilo.
 There was even a recent thread on the official Word of Warcraft forums where a player who objected to being alienated for not having Teamspeak was removed from his guild for daring to complain.
 Shouldn’t technology be bringing people together instead of tearing them apart?

-To be fair, those that advocate voice chat find it enjoyable, claiming that it reinforces camaraderie among existing friends and enhances their gameplay.
-Voice chat seems to be most popular in online games during high level raids for mainly tactical reasons.
+To be fair, those who advocate voice chat find it enjoyable, claiming that it reinforces camaraderie among existing friends and enhances their gameplay.
+Voice chat seems to be most popular in online games during high-level raids for mainly tactical reasons.
 Leading raids can be somewhat stressful so voice chat allows one to avoid typing into the chat bar and focus on the encounters.
-However many veterans of online games that have played arguably tougher games then World of Warcraft will tell you that they led and participated in successful raids for years without the use of voice communication.
-Could it be that the use of voice chat is just a reflection of a new breed of lazy gamers who’d rather speak then type?
+However many veterans of online games that have played arguably tougher games than World of Warcraft will tell you that they led and participated in successful raids for years without the use of voice communication.
+Could it be that the use of voice chat is just a reflection of a new breed of lazy gamers who’d rather speak than type?
 Perhaps there is too much immersion and voice chat is symptomatic of players looking for a more personal means of expression within these worlds.

-What of online gaming companies and their position on the use of voice chat within their virtual worlds?
-So far most of them are ambivalent on the subject due to the fact that nobody wants to appear to be a modern day Luddite and be against new technology.
-Companies would rather be inclusive then exclusive and alienating any part of your potential player-base is something they will not do.
+What about online gaming companies and their position on the use of voice chat within their virtual worlds?
+So far most of them are ambivalent on the subject due to the fact that nobody wants to appear to be a modern-day Luddite and be against new technology.
+Companies would rather be inclusive than exclusive and alienating any part of your potential player base is something they will not do.
 Another reason for companies not officially supporting it is the cost and complexity of offering it directly not to mention potential legal issues concerning offensive speech.